Large-coiled Whelk Shell

 Large-coiled Whelk Shell, Solenosteira macrospira.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 5.6 cm (2.2 inches) x 3.7 cm (1.4 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Large-coiled Whelks are found on and within sand substrate from the intertidal zone to depths up to 5 m (15 feet).
-They reside throughout the Sea of Cortez and have not been documented from the west coast of Baja or mainland Mexico.
-They are not known for their traditional family values.
+Ecology and Behavior: Large-coiled Whelks are scavengers that feed primarily on dead fish and invertebrates.
+They are gonochoric and reproduce sexually, with internal fertilization.
 The females mate with as many as twelve different males.
 She then lays her eggs on a male, who will carry the eggs for about one month.
 On average, only one-quarter of the eggs will be his offspring’s – the rest belong to other males.
 As the eggs develop, they become cannibals and feed on their siblings with the host male unable to stop this behavior.
+Reproduction occurs between February and May.
+There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
+From a conservation perspective they are considered to be Data Deficient.